-Senior diversions - Diversions that are or may be authorized by senior water rights, including permitted and licensed rights, stockpond certificates, small domestic registrations, and, to the extent information is available in the State Water Board's records or other sources of information, riparian and pre-1914 appropriative water rights.
+Senior diversions - Diversions that are or may be authorized by senior water rights, including permitted and licensed rights, stockpond certificates, small domestic use, small irrigation use, and livestock stockpond registrations, and, to the extent information is available in the State Water Board's records or other sources of information, riparian and pre-1914 appropriative water rights.
 For purposes of evaluating whether water is available for appropriation, senior diversions also include diversions that may be authorized by pending water right applications with older priority dates.